-Exhibit Number Description of Document 10.27(+) First Amendment to Employment Agreement between Sangamo and Edward O. Lanphier, dated December 31, 2008.
+Exhibit Number Description of Document 10.44†† First Amendment to the Research, Development and Commercialization Agreement between Sangamo and Juvenile Diabetes Research Foundation International, dated January 8, 2010.
+10.45 Fourth Amendment of Research and Commercial Option License Agreement between Sangamo and Dow AgroSciences LLC, dated January 8, 2010.
 21.1 Subsidiaries of the Company (incorporated by reference to Exhibit 21.1 to the Company's Annual Report on Form 10-K, filed March 27, 2003).
 23.1 Consent of Independent Registered Public Accounting Firm.
 31.1 Rule 13a-14(a) Certification of Chief Executive Officer.
 31.2 Rule 13a-14(a) Certification of Principal Financial Officer.
 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350.

-Confidential treatment has been granted for certain information contained in this document pursuant to an order of the Securities and Exchange Commission.
+[†] Confidential treatment has been granted for certain information contained in this document pursuant to an order of the Securities and Exchange Commission.
 Such information has been omitted and filed separately with the Securities and Exchange Commission.

-Confidential treatment has been requested for certain information contained in this document.
+^{††} Confidential treatment has been requested for certain information contained in this document.
 Such information has been omitted and filed separately with the Securities and Exchange Commission.